An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Empirical Results

 Next, we evaluate the interval estimation to quantify the ability of capturing the uncertainty in the prediction tasks.
 As shown in Table~\ref{tab:interval_estimate_comparison}, BGM provides substantially better interval estimation than all conformal prediction (CP) baselines across all observational data dimensions.
 Vanilla CP fails to adapt to heteroscedastic noise because it relies on a single global residual quantile, resulting in nearly constant-width intervals across testing data points.
 Conformal prediction methods with localization largely improves the performance of standard CP by weighting calibration samples according a similarity-based localizer function relative to the test point, producing a local rather than global empirical distribution of nonconformity scores.
 Across all methods, BGM achieves the strongest alignment between the predicted and oracle interval lengths with the highest Pearson and Spearman correlations, ranging from 0.863 to 0.937 and 0.935 to 0.987, respectively, whereas the best CP baseline typically yields correlation between 0.6 and 0.9.
-In high dimensional setting (e.g., $p=300$), BGM substantially improves the PCC over the best CP baseline by 0.251, demonstrating its superior ability to adapt to underlying heteroscedasticity.
+In high dimensional setting (e.g., $p=300$), BGM substantially improves the PCC over the best CP baseline by 0.251, demonstrating its superior ability to adapt to underlying heteroscedasticity while distance-based localization of CP methods fails.
 In addition, BGM attains empirical coverage rate between 0.944 and 0.966, close to the nominal 95\% level, while all CP baselines are systematically more conservative with coverage from 0.980 to 0.991 but with considerably wider prediction intervals.
+We also benchmarked the performance of VAEAC in this task to demonstrate its inability to capture uncertainty (Table~\ref{tab:vaeac}).